md-irohas/tcppc-go/README.md

 ### Example-3: TLS handshaker

-`tcpPC` supports not only TCP handshake but also TLS handshake.
+`tcppc` supports not only TCP handshake but also TLS handshake.

 When both `-C` and `-K` options are specified, this program works as TLS handshaker.
 You need to prepare for TLS certificate (in many cases, self-signed) and key files (See 'Configuration' section).

+Run tcppc-go program.

 ```sh
 $ ./tcppc-go -T 86400 -C server.crt -K server.key -w log/tcppc-%Y%m%d.jsonl